Kinetic Interacting Particle Langevin Monte Carlo: Experiments

 \subsection{Bayesian Neural Network}

-Similarly to \cite{kuntz2023particle, lim2023momentum} we also consider a Bayesian Neural Network (BNN) example to perform character classification on the MNIST dataset.
-This dataset and model provide a more challenging problem for the \ref{alg:KIPLMC1} and \ref{alg:KIPLMC2} algorithms as the posteriors are known to be multi-modal.
+Similarly to \citet{kuntz2023particle, lim2023momentum} we also consider a Bayesian Neural Network (BNN) example to perform character classification on the MNIST dataset.
+In this case our approach is similar to ``cold'' posterior estimation, as our sampling density is proportional to a density raised to the inverse temperature, as in \citet{coldposterior}.

+This dataset and model provide a more challenging problem for the \gls*{kiplmc1} and \gls*{kiplmc2} algorithms as the posteriors are known to be multi-modal and hence do not satisfy assumption \ref{assump:strongconvexity}.
 MNIST contains 70'000 $28\times 28$ grey-scale images $\{f_i\}_{i=1}^{70000} \subset \mathbb{R}^{784}$.
-However, to avoid issues of high dimensionality, we consider a normalised subset of 1'000 characters containing only images of fours and nines, whose similarity should pose a challenge.
+However, to avoid issues of high dimensionality, we consider a normalised subset of 1,000 characters containing only images of fours and nines, whose similarity should pose a challenge.
+Due to this smaller sample, we are also able to avoid the need for sub-sampling.

-Following \cite{kuntz2023particle} we employ a two layer BNN with $\tanh$ activation function, softmax output layer and 40 dimensional latent space. i.e. we consider the probability of the data labels $l$ to be conditionally independent, given the features $f$ and the weights $x=(w,v)$, with model,
+Following \citet{kuntz2023particle} we employ a two layer BNN with $\tanh$ activation function, softmax output layer and 40 dimensional latent space. i.e. we consider the probability of the data labels $l$ to be conditionally independent, given the features $f$ and the weights $x=(w,v)$, with model,

 where $w\in \mathbb{R}^{40\times 784}$, $v\in\mathbb{R}^{2\times 40}$.
 Consider the priors on the weights to be without bias and Gaussian: $w\sim \mathcal{N}(0, e^{2\alpha}\mathbb{I})$ and $v\sim \mathcal{N}(0, e^{2\beta}\mathbb{I})$.
 Rather than assigning these priors, we learn the parameters $\theta=(\alpha, \beta)\in\mathbb{R}^2$ jointly with the latent variables $x$.
 Hence, the model's density is given as